- Focus and Scope

 DOI:10.46903/gjms/crossmark

 The current literature may be questioned.
-Going through a series of authors, reviewers and editors, when a research document is published, the global readers (research community) are supposed to appraise it critically for its design, population, sampling, data collection, data analysis & its interpretation.
+Going through authors, reviewers and editors, when a research document is published, the global readers are supposed to have its critical review.
+With open access, research work is readily available to readers.

 “Crossmark is a multi-publisher initiative from Crossref to provide a standard way for readers to locate the current version of a piece of content.
 By applying the Crossmark logo, Gomal Journal of Medical Sciences (GJMS) is committing to maintaining the content it publishes, and to alerting readers to changes if and when they occur.
 Clicking on the Crossmark logo will tell you the current status of a document, and may also give you additional publication record information about the document.”